There are visitor moorings at Cambrian Wharf, just beyond the footbridge from the towpath.

 At Cambrian Wharf, the only residential moorings are those on the pontoons.
 The moorings rings are visitor moorings, despite the (now outdated) warnings to the contrary painted on the towpath.

 There are some more moorings under the shadow of the Barclaycard Arena just through the King Edwards Road bridge.
 (King Edwards Road becomes Cambridge Street just by the bridge in the photo on the left)

 Barclaycard Arena used to be called the National Indoor Arena – NIA.

-There is a sanitary station with a shower, toilets, water, elsan and rubbish disposal just behind the Cambrian House – the main C&RT office for the West Midlands.
+There is a sanitary station with a shower, toilets, water, elsan and rubbish disposal just behind the Cambrian House – the central public C&RT office for the West Midlands.

 The office is up the steps on the cream building on the towpath side of the canal on the right hand photo above.

-The Prince of Wales on Cambridge Street is a good, friendly real ale pub.
-(8 real ales on tap) They serve food – though not on a Monday.
-They are definitely a pub that does a some food, not a restaurant pretending to be a pub.
+The Prince of Wales on Cambridge Street is a good, friendly real ale pub, – it has 8 real ales on tap, but does not serve food.
 Heavily used by the local boaters.
 (Declaration of interest – I use it regularly) Turn left on the King Edwards Road Bridge – see photo above.